MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsPhoneNumberAssignment.md

 The list of capabilities assigned to the phone number.

 ### City
 The city where the phone number is located.
-Only relevant for Microsoft Calling Plan and Operator Connect phone numbers.

 ### CivicAddressId
 The ID of the CivicAddress assigned to the phone number.